Revolution Brokers Mortgage Repayment Calculator

 We understand that while many people may be interested in learning more about bridging loans and whether such an avenue of finance is applicable to their situation, the commitments of everyday life can make sit-down meetings or even phone calls inconvenient.
 That’s why we’ve created a bridging loan calculator, which allows you to see at a glance the type of loan suitable for your needs, as well as giving you an idea of the amount you can borrow and the repayment structure.

-After you have used the calculator to work out the amount you wish to borrow, we’ll contact you via email to take things to the next stage.
+After you have used the bridging loan calculator to work out the amount you wish to borrow, we’ll contact you via email to take things to the next stage.
 Alternatively, you can get in touch with one of our advisors directly by giving us a call on 0330 304 3040 during normal working hours.
 We’re always on hand to help you navigate the bridging loan application process at every step of the journey.

 The benefits of our bridging loan calculator